Spiders intrigue me.

 My booted foot was once challenged, briefly, by a female Sydney funnel-web spider, the males being the most venomous in the world, and, in my view, both most fearfully angry.
 And unforgettable.

 But the vast majority of spiders are harmless to humans.
 Most are solitary, though some are social.
 Some females cannibalize their male mates.
-Some males offer gifts in hope to spare their own lives.
+Some males offer gifts in the hope of sparing their own lives.
 Some even fake them.
 Some mothers offer up their own dead bodies as food for their offspring.

 I want to credit these rainbow warriors with a special kind of wisdom.
 Spider Wisdom, more spider than Spiderman.
 To have such wisdom is to be fiercely beautiful amongst all other life ~ to be spennowan.